Applications for fiscal years 2025 and 2026 will open soon. Please check back in the Summer of 2024 for updates.

 - Environmental mitigation or pollution prevention

 - Recreational Trails

-Projects will be reviewed through a competitive process and selected based upon a number of criteria including the project’s expected benefits to the community, feasibility and project readiness, consistency with agency plans and missions, and the sponsor’s demonstrated ability to manage a federal-aid project.
+Each project will be reviewed through a competitive process and selected based upon a number of criteria, including the project's expected benefits to the community, feasibility and project readiness, consistency with agency plans and missions, and the sponsor’s demonstrated ability to manage a federal-aid project.